Willi Unsoeld: Legacy

 Known as "The Father of Experiential Education," Willi Unsoeld influenced the growth of outdoor education, inspiring educational leaders like Simon Priest.
 His philosophical approach to living and global perspective mentored environmental visionaries like Caril Ridley.

 His philosophy focused on experiencing the sacred in nature, the importance of risk in education, and getting personal experience rather than relying on the experiences of others.
 His dynamic style of mentoring inspired thousands of followers.

 Why don’t you stay in the wilderness?
 Because that isn’t where it is at; it’s back in the city, back in downtown St. Louis, back in Los Angeles.
 The final test is whether your experience of the sacred in nature enables you to cope more effectively with the problems of people.
 If it does not enable you to cope more effectively with the problems — and sometimes it doesn’t, it sometimes sucks you right out into the wilderness and you stay there the rest of your Life – then when that happens, by my scale of value; it’s failed.
 You go to nature for an experience of the sacred … to re-establish your contact with the core of things, where it’s really at, in order to enable you to come back to the world of people and operate more effectively.
 Seek ye first the kingdom of nature, that the kingdom of man might be realized.

-Evergreen's annual Willi Unsoeld Seminar is held as a living memorial to Unsoeld as a mountaineer, a philosopher and a theologian.
+Established in 1986, Evergreen's annual Willi Unsoeld Seminar Series has lectures, workshops, and performances.